WRX / WRX STI

 Turbo traction for people who wrench on Saturday and commute on Monday.

-The modern WRX marries rally-bred grip with a daily-friendly chassis, while the retired-but-relevant STI lineage still drives most of SubaruReview’s backlink equity.
-Use this page as the canonical WRX/STI explainer: what to buy, why it matters, how to keep it alive, and where to go next.
+The modern WRX marries rally-bred grip with a daily-friendly chassis, and the retired STI still anchors the enthusiast side of the lineup.
+Use this page as the canonical WRX/STI explainer: what to buy, why it matters, and how to keep it alive.

 Who This Car Is For